 I was really impressed with the staff at Lodge Eighty Eight who were very helpful in getting us onto fish.
-The nice thing about Esnagi lake, it seemed virtually everywhere we fished -- we found lots of walleye and pike.
-Best of all, they were all of the good sizes thanks to their catch and release program.
+The nice thing about Esnagi Lake is that it seemed virtually everywhere we fished we found lots of walleye and pike.
+Best of all, they were all of good sizes thanks to their catch-and-release program.
 Lodge Eighty Eight can be accessed by floatplane or train!

 Watch the clip for techniques, equipment and flies for catching big Pike on this episode of The New Fly Fisher: